What is vitamin B complex and what are the benefits?

 If you follow a restricted diet – for example, you don’t eat any animal products – you may find it difficult to consume all the B vitamins you need.

-Taking supplements such as Nu U Vitamin B Complex can help to round out your diet, ensuring that you get all the nutrients you need to stay fit and healthy.
+Taking supplements such as Nu U Vitamin B Complex or Pink get up & go tablets can help to round out your diet, ensuring that you get all the nutrients you need to stay fit and healthy.
 Just remember: these supplements shouldn’t be taken as a substitute for a balanced diet.

 For people with a severe deficiency caused by another condition, it’s best to get medical advice before taking vitamin B complex supplements as your doctor may have an alternative treatment.
 In the case of a specific B12 deficiency, for instance, B12 injections may be prescribed.